tailsdotcom/data-test-initial/README.md

 *(If you're feeling rusty, then check out sections 2, 3, 4, 5 & 6 of [this tutorial](http://www.mysqltutorial.org/basic-mysql-tutorial.aspx))*

 Rover the Labrador has been in touch about his food and said he prefers chicken to beef, and would like a chicken-based blend rather than his current beef-based one.
 We've been looking for all of our Labradors that are called Rover, to find out what blends they're on right now, but we're getting a syntax error.
-Can you correct the query so that it should work?
+Can you correct the query so that it works and then sort the answers by their `most_recent_blend_date` so that dogs who've had a blend more recently appear at the top?

 ```sql
 SELECT